 NO. Many adhesive tapes can use chemical adhesives that can affect the MLC pipe materials.
 If in doubt, please seek advice from Uponor

 Q. How do I connect MLC to a radiator TRV?

 Most threads on a TRV are ½” BSP type.
 In this case, you can use a compression adapter to connect the MLC pipe straight to the TRV valve.
-Part numbers 1013813, 1013806 depending on the pipe size being used.
+Part numbers 1013813, 1048100 or 1013806 depending on the pipe size being used.

 Q. Are there any other ways to connect to a radiator from MLC?